-The BCM2835 is the Broadcom chip used in the Raspberry Pi Model A, B, B+, the Raspberry Pi Zero, the Raspberry Pi Zero W, and the Raspberry Pi Zero.
-Details of chip can be found in the Peripheral specification document.
+The BCM2835 is the Broadcom chip used in the Raspberry Pi 1 Models A, A+, B, B+, the Raspberry Pi Zero, the Raspberry Pi Zero W, and the Raspberry Pi Compute Module 1.
+Some details of the chip can be found in the Peripheral specification document.
 It contains a single core ARM1176JZF-S processor.

 |This document contains a number of errors.
 However there is a list of currently known errata.|

 Other information regarding the processor can be found in the following documents;